 Bezels & Blades - Tools With A Purpose

-Timepieces & Watches Have Deep Meaning In The NatSec Community
+Watches & Knives Have Deep Meaning In The National Security Community

-Ask any self-respecting watch nerd what passions pair with timepieces and you will inevitably hear about Porsche, Leica cameras, and Negroni-flavored toothpaste.
+Ask any self-respecting watch nerd what passions pair with watches, and you will inevitably hear about Porsche, Leica cameras, and Negroni-flavored toothpaste.
 Like any community, watch enthusiasts have coalesced around several big personalities (tastemakers) who set the aspirational standards of success: a vintage Paul Newman Rolex Daytona poking out of a cashmere Loro Piana sweater while driving an air-cooled Porsche 911 to the country club with a chilled Negroni in the cup holder.
-Some say it’s pretentious.
+Some say it’s pretentious, and they ain’t wrong.

 For our community, watches are tools, functional items we integrate into our daily lives.
-Meant to last a lifetime and be passed down to the next generation, their “value” isn’t monetary, it's derived from our shared experiences with these inanimate objects.
+Meant to last a lifetime and be passed down to the next generation, their “value” isn’t monetary; it's derived from our shared experiences with these inanimate objects.
 The interest is the human element.
 There are a lot of parallels between our relationship with timepieces and knives.
-Today we’ll explore.
+Today we’ll explore these parallels and discuss the Mosebey 2.0, a new custom blade designed for our community.

 Bezels & Blades